 Voyage through History: The Dodecanese Islands of Greece

 Greece is a land of rugged beauty that includes over 2,000 islands stretching from the Ionian Sea in the west to the Aegean Sea in the east.
-Clinging to the coast of Asia Minor, the Dodecanese islands have been a geographic intersection and turbulent battleground for millennia.
+Beginning and ending in Turkey, cruise by private yacht through eight Dodecanese Islands plus Samos.

 Why travel on Far Horizons’ Dodecanese Islands of Greece Tour ?

 - Three full days on the island of Rhodes

 - For nine days cruise from island to island onboard a private chartered yacht

 - Limited to a maximum of 9 participants

 Travel & Tour the Dodecanese Islands of Greece – Daily Itinerary